hemant3434/ShopifyDeveloperChallenge/README.md

 ### Secure Upload

-- I modified the carrier Wave Gem file to include whitelist extensions to make sure malicious files are not uploaded which essentially acting as back end server validation
+- I modified the carrier Wave Gem file to include whitelist extensions to make sure malicious files are not uploaded which essentially acts as back end server validation
 - I also added front-end whitelisting to `jpg/png`file extensions

 ### Private Public Images